fry69/vite-plugin-localcaddy/packages/vite-plugin-localcaddy/README.md

-# vite-plugin-domain (Deno Version)
+# vite-plugin-localcaddy

 > **Stop playing the localhost lottery.** Automatically assigns memorable, stable domains to your Vite projects using Caddy as a reverse proxy.

-This is a faithful reimplementation of the [Node.js version](https://www.npmjs.com/package/vite-plugin-domain), converted to TypeScript and built for the Deno runtime using Deno's standard library.
+This is a faithful reimplementation of [mustafa0x/vite-plugin-domain](https://github.com/mustafa0x/vite-plugin-domain), converted to TypeScript and built for the Deno runtime using Deno's standard library.

 Transform this chaos:
 - `localhost:5173` → `frontend.local`